 About 19 weeks into her pregnancy, Mandi Ordonez-Buie began swelling ominously.
 A week later, spot bleeding concerned her enough that she went to the emergency department.
 There doctors discovered a placental chorioangioma that was causing excess strain on her baby Kaidinn’s heart and giving rise to polyhydramnios.
-Mureena Turnquest-Wells, MD, a fetal specialist in Mandi’s hometown of Evansville, IN, referred her to Timothy Crombleholme, MD, director of the Cincinnati Fetal Center.
+Mureena Turnquest-Wells, MD, a fetal specialist in Mandi’s hometown of Evansville, IN, referred her to Timothy Crombleholme, MD, director of the Cincinnati Children's Fetal Care Center.

 Large chorioangiomas (those greater than 4 cm) are rare, with an incidence rate of between one in 3,500 to one in 9,000 births, with fetal and neonatal mortality rates of 18 percent to 40 percent.
 Risks to the fetus include anemia, thrombocytopenia, consumptive coagulopathy, intrauterine growth restriction, prematurity, cardiac failure and hydrops fetalis.